mikegleen/modes/doc/source/index.rst

 The configuration consists of a YAML file broken into multiple documents, separated by lines containing ``---`` in the left three columns.
 Each document roughly corresponds to a column in the associated CSV file.
+The various programs use the CSV file for slightly different purposes.
+For example, ``csv2xml.py`` uses it to contain multiple columns each of which defines a value to go into a corresponding field in the XML file.
+On the other hand, ``xml2csv.py`` uses a CSV file of only one column that contains a list of objects to extract data from.

 Each document contains some of the following statements.
 Statement names are case sensitive; all must be lower case.
 The lead statement in a document is the **cmd** statement, which controls the function of the document.
 Commands can be column-related or control statements.

-By default, the first column in the CSV file is the serial number (accession number) of the object affected.
-On output, this can be suppressed using the ``skip_number`` statement under the ``global`` command.
+By default, the first column in the output CSV file is the serial number (accession number) of the object affected.
+This can be suppressed using the ``skip_number`` statement under the ``global`` command.

 Statements